 Tactic #1: Don’t be afraid to slow down

-So my strategy with building links, even for the most competitive terms, is to only build 5 to 10 rich anchor text links.
-And out of those links 2 to 4 may contain the anchor text I am trying to rank for while the others will contain variations of the term.
+So, my strategy with building links, even for the most competitive terms, is to only build five to ten rich anchor text links.
+And out of those links, two to four may contain the anchor text I am trying to rank for, while the others will contain variations of the term.

-In addition to that I usually slow down or stop building links for my major terms after 5 or 6 months as I noticed that my rankings start to naturally go up over time if I don’t continue to keep on building rich anchor text links.
+In addition to that, I usually slow down or stop building links for my major terms after five or six months as I noticed that my rankings start to go up naturally over time if I don’t continue to keep building rich anchor text links.

-The key with link building is to be patient, as it looks unnatural if your link count grows at a rapid pace.
-It doesn’t matter if your competitors have a hundred or a million links coming to their website, you need to build up slowly.
+The key with link building is to be patient as it looks unnatural if your link count grows at a rapid pace.
+It doesn’t matter if your competitors have a hundred or a million links coming to their websites, you need to build slowly.

 Tactic #2: Get social

-Search engines like Google are starting to take into account votes for social sites.
-Currently in Google’s Webmaster Tools you can see how many people voted +1 for your website and how it’s affecting your traffic.
+Search engines like Google are starting to take into account votes from social sites.
+Currently, in Google’s Webmaster Tools you can see how many people voted +1 for your website and how it’s affecting your traffic.

 - Build up your profiles – create powerful profiles on Facebook, Twitter, and Google Plus.
-The three articles I linked to should teach you how to build up powerful social accounts.
+The three articles I linked to should be able to teach you how to build powerful social accounts.

-- Promote your site – whether its blog content, a product your are selling, or service your offer, add social media buttons to your website.
+- Promote your site – whether it’s blog content, a product you are selling or service you offer, add social media buttons to your website.
 Encourage your users to click on them as it will affect your search engine traffic in the long run.

 Tactic #3: Diversify your links

-There are a lot of different types of links you can get such as blog roll links, homepage links, links from blog posts, directory links, educational links, footer links, etc. SEOs have a tendency to build one of these types of links instead of trying to build each of these links.
+There are a lot of different types of links you can get such as blog roll links, homepage links, links from blog posts, directory links, educational links, footer links, etc. SEOs have a tendency to build only one, instead of each, of these types of links.

-If you want to rank high you can’t just focus on one type of link building method, such as directory links.
-Instead you need to get links to your site from blogs, directories, and sometimes from the homepage of other sites.
+If you want to rank high, you can’t just focus on one type of link building method such as directory links.
+Instead, you need to get links to your site from blogs, directories, and sometimes from the homepages of other sites.
 Just make sure whatever links you are building are also relevant as those links tend to have the biggest impact.

-For example, with Quick Sprout I have a variety of sites linking to me.
-Here is an example of a news site linking to me, a sidebar link from a popular blog, a link within a blog post, and a link from a educational website.
-The diversification of links coming into the site is what has helped make it so that search engines like Google account for over 50% of my monthly traffic.
+For example, with Quick Sprout, I have a variety of sites linking to me.
+Here is an example of a news site link, a sidebar link from a popular blog, a link within a blog post, and a link from an educational website, all linking to my site.
+The diversification of links coming into the site is what partly accounts for over 50% of my monthly traffic from Google.